olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 ]
 ```

-It's time to preview our hosted site.
-Navigate to your repo's `Settings` tab, and on the left sidebar
-scroll down to the `GitHub Pages` section.
-You should see that Github recognized the presence of
-the new `gh-pages` branch and gives you a link where you can view your hosted documentation.
-Click
-on the link, you should be able to see the title `hello world` that we put in our `index.html`.

 ## Hosting the documentation

 Next, we want to add The Office documentation to `gh-pages`.
 Let's generate our documentation again